So remember when TMF put that preview to the sequel of TSS on her tumblr?

 THANK YOU, THANK YOU, THANK YOU!
 This will appear on the Works page soon. :)

-fallintolife asked: two things: first, my favorite line of TSS is and always will be, "are you fucking the onion?" and second, in regards to whether or not Faberry will last post-TSS, I don't have enough information to confidently say.
+fallintolife said: two things: first, my favorite line of TSS is and always will be, "are you fucking the onion?" and second, in regards to whether or not Faberry will last post-TSS, I don't have enough information to confidently say.
 I feel as though we needed to see more of them. they had been together less than a year, and while they made it separately through huge stresses, those weren't as a couple, which is the real test.

 What a classic line!
 TMF, a true genius. :)